Loft Conversions Earlsfield

 We’re experts at visualising and delivering the absolute maximum benefit that you can get from your loft, and your budget.
 Our designer/Architect will work closely with you, starting from your goal; whether that be to maximise space, add value or add rooms for an expanding family.

-Planning the layout of rooms and storage to ensure value and practicality is a real skill.
+Planning the layout of rooms and storage in your Earlsfield loft conversion to ensure value and practicality is a real skill.
 We’ve challenged existing ideas, proposed ones that have led to increased values of property and found solutions where clients have been told their aspirations weren’t possible.
 We’ve even lowered ceilings to make a loft conversion possible as well as employing innovative techniques to incorporate storage and offering bespoke carpentry and joinery.

 Our services don’t have to finish with the build.
 From designer bathrooms; to high quality interior decorating and soft furnishings via a full interior design service; your space, by the end of the project, will be the stunning look that you wanted.